leibniz21c/mammoth/mammoth/README.md

 # Mammoth: GUI Environment

 ## 1. Overview
-This app receives data from the collector server, visualizes it, and shows it to users.
+This app receives data from the database servers, visualizes it, and shows it to users.

 ## 2. Installation
 Just download and execute our app.